jinhaochan/blog/content/migrating-from-wordpress-to-pelican-heroku.md

 `![](chanjinhao.files.wordpress.com/2019/01/img.png)`

-This would work, as proper rendering would look something like this
+This would not work, as proper rendering would look something like this

 `![placeholder]({attach}media/img.png)`